 The courtyard form ensures that, regardless of who owned or built on the adjacent properties, this assembly of units will always have a little patch of green space in their tiny interior court.
 What’s more, they all have access (both to airflow and view and for physical exits) to both the interior court side of the building and the exterior with its tiny porch/fire stair exits.

 If you’re not an apartment dweller you may never have given much thought to what sets these courtyard buildings apart from other types of apartment dwellings.
 The answer is in the organization.

 Unlike more modern apartment blocks in which each unit on a floor is connected to a long hallway that has two (or three) vertical access points by elevator or fire-stair, these courtyard apartments aren’t connected horizontally to the other units on their floor but only vertically by a front entry stair and a back porch stair to the five other units on their stack.

 Sustainable and Livable

-Each set of six apartments (two per floor) shares a main stair, front door, mail box and address.
-All the blocks share the courtyard and (usually) access to the half buried basement with the entire building.
-The thin building form provides cooling cross vent and the shared utilities allow efficient use of a whole-building boiler system for heat – both demonstrations of the sustainable ideal, despite being designed and built long before the term was coined.
+Each set of six apartments (two per floor) shares the main stair, front door, mailbox and address.
+All the blocks share the courtyard and (usually) access to the half-buried basement with the entire building.
+The thin building form provides a cooling cross vent, and the shared utilities allow efficient use of a whole-building boiler system for heat – both demonstrations of the sustainable ideal, despite being designed and built long before the term was coined.